example42/example42.github.io/_posts/2022-04-13-puppet-is-acquired-and-example42-goes-back-to-the-roots.md

 ### Do we still need Puppet?

-In these times where serverless, containers, and cloud based services are trending tech friends ask me (given my barely concealed addiction for it) what's the future and the role of a tool like Puppet?
+In these times where serverless, containers, and cloud based services are trending tech friends often ask me (given my barely concealed addiction for it) what's the future and the role of a tool like Puppet.

-It was born to solve problems of the past, when people who had to manage their own servers, rather than relying on some cloud service, an hosted Kubernetes cluster or a bunch of "serverless" functions.
+It was born to solve problems of the past, when people had to configure their own servers, rather than relying on some cloud managed service, an hosted Kubernetes cluster or a bunch of "serverless" functions.

 My answer is often on these lines:

-What's the **average lifetime of the systems** you have to manage? (if you have systems to manage)
+**How many systems** do you have to manage?
+What's their **average lifetime**?

-If it's more than few weeks, and the number of systems is more than a dozen, you NEED a tool like Puppet.
+If they are more than a dozen and they "live" more than a few weeks, you NEED a tool like Puppet.

 That's it.
 Plain and simple.